 The scene in India, if not identical, is also not very different from the US.
 While credit offtake has been slow, banks have also shied away from aggressive lending for fears of NPAs.
 The long-term interest rates have stayed firm - though the bank rate is now down to 6.5 per cent, the bluechip borrowers are still charged anywhere between 11.5 to 12.5 per cent with little disbursal at sub-PLR rates.
 The two-tier interest rate structure, courtesy government's small saving schemes has also prevented a sharper fall in interest rates.
 Further, as in the US, the falling demand and idle capacity has meant that businesses are also not rushing to invest.
 Importantly, the layoffs in the Indian markets, though not as sizeable and penetrating as in developed economies, has delayed at least some big budget spending.

 The yields are now at historic lows and markets are expected to be lacklustre till the next trigger.
 With two holidays in the reporting week, call rates could briefly firm up if banks are not adequately covered.
 While the RBI has delayed the auction, an announcement could come next week with the auction size setting the tone for the market.
 While a small-size auction could trigger a brief rally, a large issue may induce some hardening of yields.
-Though oil prices have remained largely stable, the OPEC countries are now persuading Non-OPEC countries to cut production.
-Thus, any large production cuts (though unlikely) could spike oil prices and spur a bear spell in the bond markets.
+Though oil prices have remained largely stable, the OPEC countries are now planning a cut in production.
+However, its still early to predict the impact – one, it rests on the quantum of production cut and two, the spectre of global recession could lower demand.
+Yet, any large production cuts could spike oil prices and spur volatility in forex and bond markets.